 - Sire-Dam -

-Cracksman surrendered his unbeaten record in the 2017 Investec Derby but went down on his sword, being beaten three quarters of a length and a neck into third behind Wings Of Eagles and Cliffs Of Moher.
+Cracksman had surrendered his unbeaten record in the Investec Derbyyqscqxywebbww but went down on his sword, being beaten three quarters of a length and a neck into third behind Wings Of Eagles and Cliffs Of Moher.

 Frankie Dettori had to niggle a way some way out in the Epsom Classic but Cracksman responded gamely and was keeping on stoutly at the finish.
 Dettori picked up a four-day whip ban.